Vasu10134/tech-stack-notes/linux-commands.md

 ---
 # Linux Commands
 - `pwd` : Gives Information of on what directory you are right now.
 (Parent)
 - `ls` : Gives what your current pwd directory contains.
-(Childrens)
+(Children)

 - `mv` : Move Command
   <strong>Example : </strong> `mv txt1 folder/`